ProjectBrick/mata-nui-online-game-re-release/mod/Flute.md

-# Workaround for Flash Player 19.0.0.245+ compatablility
+# Workaround for Flash Player 19.0.0.245+ compatibility

 The fix for CVE-2015-7659 breaks SWF4 `StringVariable:length` syntax.